AldoPadilla/twitter-stream-to-cloudbits/README.md

 #### 1) Have Node.js installed.

-Check under terminal 'node -v'.
+Check under terminal `node -v`.
 Latest tested version for this is v4.0.0

 #### 2) Get Twitter API credentials and put them into the config.js file